 Potential Achilles Tendon Injuries

 If you feel the back of your ankle, you will notice the fibrous tissue that connects the heel bone to the calf muscle.
-This is known as the Achilles tendon(opens in a new tab).
+This is known as the (opens in a new tab).
 There are two injuries that commonly affect this tendon.
 The first, known as Achilles tendinopathy, occurs when there is pain on the back of the heel as a result of overuse.
 Common signs of Achilles tendinopathy include swelling, stiffness, and pain that is worse in the morning.
 The second injury is an Achilles tendon rupture or tear, which commonly occurs as a result of jumping and pivoting with a lot of force.
 This causes the tendon to overstretch and eventually tear.
 Anyone who tears their Achilles tendon will notice a severe pain and a loss of both movement and strength in the tendon.
 If you are experiencing pain or swelling in your Achilles tendon, it is suggested that you consult with a podiatrist who can help provide a treatment option for injuries as well as ways to prevent a rupture.

 What Is the Achilles Tendon?